Found in Red

 Round House Cafe, Golden Gate Bridge Plaza

-Just steps from the Golden Gate Bridge, this little café curves like a warm invitation.
-The bold red trim caught my eye, but it was the shape that made me stop.
+Just steps from the bridge, this café curves like a quiet invitation.
+The red trim caught my eye, but it was the way the building held space that made me stop.
+It felt like a breath between places.

 Love Locks, Pier 39

 Love makes us want to leave something behind.
-A name, a date, a heart-shaped lock, all saying we were here and we meant it.
+A name, a date, a mark that says we were here.
+These locks carry so many small hopes.
+Bright colors.
+Worn edges.
+Tiny declarations.

 Golden Gate Detail, Golden Gate Bridge